-- daily presentations to peers
+- Presentations to peers

-- portfolio reviews by college representatives and visiting artists
+- Portfolio reviews by college representatives

-- how to research schools and programs to find the best match
+- How to research schools and programs to find the best match

-- specific requirements for the application process
+- Specific requirements for the application process

-- how to present yourself and your work to a panel
+- How to present yourself and your work to a panel

-- how to document your work
+- How to document your work

 This program does not require a portfolio for admission.
-It enrolls on a first-come, first-served basis, so early application is advised.
+It enrolls on a first-come, first-served basis, so your early application is advised.

 Students are encouraged to bring their current and past finished artwork so that the faculty can evaluate the portfolio and assist students as they develop it further.
 Original artwork is preferred but photos or digital images are acceptable.
 Please exercise care in transporting original works.
 It is also recommended that students bring their sketchbooks.

 We offer the following additional summer programs that may be of interest: